JensWalter/apimeister.com/_posts/2017-02-19-publish-an-s3-event-to-lambda-through-sns.markdown

 Scenario:
 * Raise an S3-Object-Create event
-* publish that event to SNS
+* Publish that event to SNS
-* subscribe to that event with a Lambda
+* Subscribe to that event with a Lambda

 As picture this would look like this:

 ![s3-subscription](/assets/s3-subscription.png)

-I use serverless as project template, since this by far the easiest starting Point for any serverless work.
+I use [serverless](https://serverless.com/) as project template, since this by far the easiest starting Point for any serverless work.

 So here is my serverless YAML explained step-by-step (whole YAML is attached at the bottom).